bkil/gemiweb0/doc/js-choices.md

 * Verdict: recommended
 * Reason: the simplest alternative for client side interaction
 * Incidence rate: very high
-* Use case: client side interactions, form processing, validation
+* Use case: client side interactions, form processing, validation, bookmarklets
 * Implementation complexity: trivial
 * Workaround: implement event handlers such as onclick and onsubmit or navigate to a URI pointing to (or submit a form targeting) an HTML containing JavaScript that dispatches upon loading, encode the link identifier and serialize the whole application state to the URI query or anchor
 * Standard: NS2